 Another advantage of this is that depending on the fill, you can always opt for a cheap version of a duvet, such as a synthetic fiber-filled polyester duvet.

 A comforter is a thick, fluffy blanket that is sewn with insulating materials inside.
-A comforter is intended to sit on top of your bedding material, and comes in a variety of options to suit your need…be it plain, colorful or with friendly motifs.
-The best thing is you can wash them as is (always check manufacturers instructions) as you do not need a cover to protect it.
+A comforter is intended to sit on top of your bedding material and comes in a variety of options to suit your need…be it plain, colorful, or with familiar motifs.
+The best thing is you can wash them as is (always check manufacturers instructions) as you do not need a cover to protect them.

 Comforters may not appear as fluffy and bulky as a duvet since they tend to have less filling inside them.
-Since they do not have much filling in them you may need an additional layer of warmth.
-Keep in mind if you sweat a lot then you may want to add a thin bed sheet for an added protection between you and the comforter, so that you do not have to wash the whole thing that often.
-Most often they are machine washable, but best would be to check the manufacturer’s instructions.
+Since they do not have many fillings in them you may need an additional layer of warmth.
+Keep in mind if you sweat a lot then you may want to add a thin bed sheet for added protection between you and the comforter so that you do not have to wash the whole thing that often.
+Most often they are machine washable, but the best would be to check the manufacturer’s instructions.
 Another tip to keep it hygienic for longer would be to use a duvet cover on top of your comforter.

 Pros: Since comforters come with a built-in cover you do not need to remove the cover from a bulky bedding addition as you can simply toss the whole thing inside the washer!!
 They come in a variety of filling materials to suit your needs, be it cotton, polyester, wool blend, or natural silk.

-A little secret: comforters are perfect for all us lazy people who don’t want a separate covering for their quilt!!
+A little secret: comforters are perfect for all of us lazy people who don’t want a separate covering for our quilt!!